 Every cloud platform, including GCP, has its strengths and weaknesses.
 So before committing to staying or transitioning it’s essential to thoroughly evaluate various options to ensure that your cloud caters to your requirements effectively.

 Lately, organizations have been feeling the strain of run away cloud bills.
 Faced with unpredictable cloud bills and the limited control over their clouds, many organizations are looking to regain control of their infrastructure.
-This new wave of thought is making on-premise (on-prem) private clouds top of mind again.
+This new wave of thought is making on-premises (on-prem) private clouds top of mind again.

 Let’s explore the cloud landscape and see if moving your workloads from public cloud providers like GCP to on-prem is the best solution for your organization and how you can efficiently make this transition.

-What is On-Premise?
+What is On-Premises?

 An “on-premises cloud” or traditional private cloud is a cloud computing environment that an organization builds and manages for themselves within its own physical data centers.
 On-prem cloud solutions offer the benefits of cloud computing while maintaining control and security.